The MacBook Air, as it exists today, is in an odd position. With outdated hardware and a dated hardware design, it could use an update.

 The traditional keyboard stays

 For as much as we appreciate the revised butterfly hinge keyboard in the MacBook and MacBook Pro, we’d really like to see at least one Apple laptop hold onto its traditional keyboard.
 There’s enough room inside the chassis, and giving fans a choice would be admirable.

-Plus, using existing hardware could keep the costs of a revamped MacBook Air down to where they should be, thus maintaining the price.
+Plus, even though the MacBook Pro is now using a keyboard with a revised Butterfly hinge keyboard with membrane to keep dust out, it doesn’t change the fact that using existing hardware could keep the costs of a revamped MacBook Air down to where they should be – keeping the price low.

 Fast charging, please

 It shouldn’t be difficult for Apple to maintain the same stellar level of battery life within the MacBook Air if all of its parts are upgraded in tandem.
 But, just to make the experience that much better, charging the laptop for 10-plus hours of use in a fraction of the time would be nice.

 This comes in tandem with the request for new ports, i.e. USB-C for fast charging, but we’d like to see to see the MagSafe cord remain.
 Even the option for both would be pleasant.

 iOS apps on MacBook Pro

 Now that it’s been bandied about for a while, we’ve come around to idea of iOS apps on macOS.
 The prospect of continuing work from our phones straight away on our laptops – or polishing off that top score upon sitting down at the desk – is an exciting one.